 In order to get the most out of staging, it’s important for the seller to be able to separate from a personal attachment to the home.
 This is something that’s often tremendously difficult to do, but it’s a vital part of transitioning from a homeowner to a home seller –and absolutely essential for getting the home into sell-ready condition.
 It’s vital for the homeowner to regard the property, not as their home, but as a commodity to be sold quickly and for top dollar.
 This mindset will allow the seller to prioritize the things that need to be done to bring about a favorable sale.

-The only real disadvantages to staging a home for quick sale are the time and money spent on staging costs and the appraisal.
+The only real disadvantages to staging are the time and money spent on staging costs and the appraisal.
 But when you consider that the average price reduction for homes in the MLS is approximately $5,000 to $10,000 –substantially more than the cost of staging, the cost-benefit analysis quickly begins to tilt in staging’s favor.

 The cost of staging must certainly be considered, but estimating the cost is challenging without seeing the property.
 There are many factors that influence the price such as the size and condition of the home and whether or not it’s vacant or occupied.